 Dancing and singing with the Twa

-After a few hours with the Twa, we offerred the chief a small donation for their hospitality and we hiked back to the car in rain that was even falling harder now.
-We spent the rest of our night relaxing at the hotel along the shores of lake Tanganyika.
+After a few hours with the Twa, we offered the chief a small donation for their hospitality and hiked back to the car in even heavier rain.
+We spent the rest of our night relaxing at the hotel along the shores of Lake Tanganyika.

 Sunrise Over Lake Tanganyika

-Day 2: As I always do when traveling, I wake up at sunrise to catch the best photo opportunities when the light is best and the day newest and most exciting.
-Watching the fisherman setting off to the lake with the storm clouds in the distance was a breath taking sight.
+Day 2: As I always do when traveling, I woke up at sunrise to catch the best photo opportunities when the light is best and the day feels new and full of excitement.
+Watching the fishermen set off onto the lake with storm clouds in the distance was a breathtaking sight.

 Fisherman at Dawn